-No one should be deterred from buying a car for restoration if it has suffered bodywork damage due to an accident- as long as it is financially viable and physically possible to repair the accident damage.
+No one should be deterred from taking on a classic car for restoration if it has suffered accident damage - as long as it is financially viable and physically possible to carry out the repair.

 It is essential to look at panel repair systematically before embarking on a project, especially if it is being carried out in-house and for the first time.